andreacremese/JavaTestingPen/src/main/java/collections/README.md

     Represents a function that accepts one argument and produces a result.

 ```
+So, function is a in interface with only one method (`applly`) hence it is a functionalinterface and, as such, can be implemented with a lambda.
 Meaning, this interface can be newed up and all the following code does exactly the same

 ```
     public Integer PersonAgeWrapper(Person p){
+        // anonymous function example
         Function<Person, Integer> f = new Function<Person, Integer> () {
             public Integer apply(Person p) {
                 return p.GetAge();